jblance/powermon/docs/html/_sources/config_file.rst.txt

 The loop directive can either be ``once`` or a number.
-``once`` is mostly for testing and will run through the commands once and then exit, an number will define the number of seconds to pause at the end of each loop.
+``once`` is mostly for testing and will run through the commands once and then exit, a number will define the number of seconds to pause at the end of each loop.
 If the entry cannot be interpreted as a number then it will default to ``once``

+Note: the effect of ``once`` can be forced on the command line by adding ``-1`` or ``--once`` to the ``powermon`` command

 .. code-block:: yaml
-    :caption: loop section example
+    :caption: loop section example - will run through the commands once and then exit

     loop: once